Luke Trickett

-Luke Trickett is a former national team swimmer from Australia.
+Luke Trickett is an entrepeneur and former national team swimmer from Australia.
 He is the husband of fellow Australian swimmer Libby Trickett (née Lenton).

 At the 2002 Oceania Swimming Championships, he won the 200 breaststroke in a then Championships Record of 2:16.38.
 He also finished second in the 50 and 100 breaststrokes.

 He also was a finalist in the 50m breaststroke at the 2008 Australian Trials.
+He subsequently tore a ligament.